 How Much Electricity (Energy) Does a Water Heater Use?

-The amount of electricity that is used by an electric water heater depends on the size of the water tank and its energy factor (EF).
-An EF rating is a measure of how much hot water can be produced from a unit quantity.
-For example, if you have a 30-gallon tank with an EF rating of 0.7, it will produce 21 gallons per day by using 10-kilowatt hours (kWh) per day (21 ÷ 10 = 2.1).
+The amount of electricity used by an electric water heater depends on the size of the water tank and its energy factor (EF).
+An EF rating measures how much hot water can be produced from a unit quantity.
+For example, a 30-gallon tank with an EF rating of 0.7 will produce 21 gallons per day by using 10 kilowatt hours (kWh) per day (21 ÷ 10 = 2.1).

-To calculate the amount of power needed to heat up a hot water tank, two pieces of information are necessary.
-The first is how many liters does your tank hold?
-Second is what temperature rise do you want it heated at.
-So let’s take a look at a more detailed calculation.
+Two pieces of information are necessary to calculate the amount of power needed to heat up a hot water tank.
+The first is how many liters your tank holds.
+Second, what temperature rise do you want it heated at?
+So, let’s take a look at a more detailed calculation.

 The average water heater runs only three hours a day.
-If you use 50 gallons, which is 5500 watts of power, and your electricity rate is $0.13 per kilowatt-hour then it will cost about $781 to operate the water heater each year!
+If you use 50 gallons, which is 5500 watts of power, and your electricity rate is $0.13 per kilowatt-hour, it will cost about $781 to operate the water heater yearly!
 Therefore, it’s important for people who have one in their homes to know how much it will cost them.

 If the tank is 100 liters and we are rise the temperature from 10 C up to 65 C, then the formula will be:

 If you have an EF of .98, you can save up to 20% on your annual heating costs!
-Consider upgrading your old electric tank-style system with a new high-efficiency gas or hybrid electric/gas unit today!
-These units are available from most major manufacturers such as Rheem, Bradford White, GE Monogram, Vaillant, etc.
+Today, consider upgrading your old electric tank-style system with a new high-efficiency gas or hybrid electric/gas unit!
+These units are available from most major manufacturers, such as Rheem, Bradford White, GE Monogram, Vaillant, etc.

 What Is the Cost to Run an Electric Heater For 24 Hours?